Frequently Asked Questions

 How safe are the rides?

 Our ride organisers (ROs) do their best to minimise the risks associated with horses by rigorously planning and organising all aspects of our rides.
-Routes are checked in advance and marked the day before to ensure the route is fit for purpose and no obviously dangers are present on the course.
-Every rider is timed in and out of the venue and often we have RAYNET in attendance to follow our riders around the route.
-Our ROs gain permission from land owners in advance to use both bridlepaths, byways and private use to ensure the best possible riding is provided.
+Routes are checked in advance and marked the day before to ensure the route is fit for purpose and no obvious dangers are present on the course.
+Every rider is timed in and out of the venue and often we follow our riders around the route to ensure no one is lost by posting check points at strategic places that the riders must go through.
+Our organisers gain permission from land-owners in advance to use both bridlepaths, byways and private use to ensure the best possible riding is provided.
 All our rides are circular so you will start and finish in the same place.
 Road work is kept to a minimum to give the best riding and busy road crossings are avoided or manned by stewards.
 We rely on volunteers for this role so please get in touch to help if you can.
 You can choose to ride alone, with a friend or with a group of friends, whatever you feel most comfortable with.

 Nervous about doing a ride for the first time?

-Just email the ride organiser when you have entered & - no guarantees - but we'll do our best to pair you up with someone more experienced so that you can get used to how it all works.
+Just email the ride organiser when you have entered, and they will do their best to pair you up with someone more experienced so that you can get used to how it all works.
+You can always post on our social media pages to ask for a ride buddy in advance!

 What can I aim for?

-We have our annual awards dinner every January with a number of prizes up for grabs!
-See our trophies page.
-Additionally, you can get involved in our Inter-Regional Team.
-We also reward horses with distance awards, not limited to Cromwell rides, which are awarded every 250km.
+We have our annual awards dinner every January with several prizes up for grabs!
+Additionally, you can get involved in our Inter-Regional team.
+We also reward horses with distance awards, not limited to Cromwell rides, which are awarded every 250km successfully completed.